 The LDS Church promotes a health code which includes total abstinence from alcohol, tobacco, coffee and tea.
 The Church claims that the Word was inspired of God during a time when society remained unaware of the ill effects of strong drink and excessive consumption of meat.
 The real story is far more nuanced.

-Few members are aware that similar health codes and organized abstinence initiatives were known concepts of the day.
-Nor is it mere coincidence that National Day of Temperance occurred the very day prior to Joseph’s Word of Wisdom revelation, or how Smith’s revelatory language exactly mirrors the public discourse not only of the time, but literally of that week.
+Few members are aware that similar health codes and organized abstinence initiatives were well known concepts of the day.
+Nor is it mere coincidence that American Temperance Society’s National Day of Temperance occurred the very day prior to Smith’s Word of Wisdom revelation, or how the revelatory language exactly mirrors the public discourse not only of the time, but literally of that week.
 Similarly, the suggestion to avoid “hot drinks” referred to drinks of a hot temperature and had nothing to do with the contents of coffee or tea.

 THE WORD IS BORN

 The Temperance Movement was very much a thing by the late 1820s.
 Simplicity of Health, published in 1829, elaborates on every item in Word of Wisdom.
 Means of Preserving Health was published in 1806 and contains every bit of the Word of Wisdom: avoidance of alcohol, coffee, tea, and tobacco and sparing use of meat, as well as eating fruits in season.
 The Journal of Health, published in Philadelphia, August 25, 1830 also contains every aspect of the Word of Wisdom.

 The Kirtland chapter of Temperance Society formed in 1830, shortly before Mormons arrived from New York.
 Presbyterian minister, Sylvester Graham, conducted a speaking tour for almost fifteen years extolling the virtues of abstaining from alcohol, smoking, tea, coffee, and eating a diet mainly of grains, local fruits and vegetables; meat was expressly forbidden.
 He was popular and well known in the late 1820s – 1840, and also invented the Graham Cracker.